The Difference Between a Budget and Ledger

 Budgeting websites like Mint.com act as automated ledgers.
 These websites track and categorize your spending and show your personal expenses in the form of graphs, charts, and other helpful visuals.
 The data-collection aspect of these websites reflects ledger qualities rather than budget qualities.

-But these websites also allow you to input your goals for future spending.
+These websites also allow you to input your goals for future spending.
 On Mint.com, for example, you can input that you'd like to save $40,000 for a down payment on a home.
 There's even a tool that helps you calculate how much money you can reasonably spend on a house, based on your income.
 You can then select the accounts or categories from which you want to pull your down payment savings. and monitor the progress you make towards this goal.